-- By submitting a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above; - By re-voting by Internet or by telephone as instructed above; - By providing written notice of revocation to us before the special meeting at 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey, 07922, Attention: Paul McBarron, Executive Vice President-Finance, Chief Financial Officer, Chief Operating Officer and Secretary; or - By attending the special meeting in person and voting in person.
-Attending the special meeting in person will not in and of itself change or revoke a previously submitted proxy.
+- By signing a new proxy card with a date later than your previously delivered proxy and submitting it as instructed above; - By re-voting by Internet or by telephone as instructed above; - By providing written notice of revocation to us before the annual meeting at 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey, 07922, Attention: Paul McBarron, Executive Vice President-Finance, Chief Financial Officer, Chief Operating Officer and Secretary; or - By attending the annual meeting in person and voting in person.
+Attending the annual meeting in person will not in and of itself change or revoke a previously submitted proxy unless you specifically request it.

-Your most current proxy card or proxy submission by telephone or Internet is the one that will be counted.
+Your most current proxy card or telephone or Internet vote is the one that is counted.